 Advisor: Marcus X, firstname.lastname@example.org, (910) 410-1846

-The HVAC Club is comprised of students in the Air Conditioning, Heating and Refrigeration Technology Program.
+The HVAC Club is comprised of students in the Air Conditioning, Heating and Refrigeration Technology Program and the NCCER HVAC Levels 1 and 2 courses.
 Club members practice their craft to become better technicians by providing community service in an HVAC capacity.
 They also take part in other projects that serve the community.

 Phi Theta Kappa Honor Society